let's talk

-UI in web design refers to the visual layout of all the elements on a website.
+UI design in web development is the visual layout and presentation of all elements on a website.

-User Interface presents elements and structures that help the user do action successfully and easily.
-Visitors don’t seem to even notice the UI.
+The user interface presents elements and structures that enable users to act successfully and effortlessly.
+Visitors barely notice the UI.

-For a novice designer and many users need to understand what does UI stand for?
+For a novice designer and many users, we need to understand what UI stands for.
 It is simply the ‘looks’ of a website.
 In reality, it is so much more.

 It consists of concepts from visual design, interactive design, and information architecture.

-But what makes a difference between effective and useless UI in MVP design?
+But what makes the difference between effective and useless UI in MVP design?

 Let’s consider 8 tips.

-In user interface design, everything starts from the user.
+In app user interface design, everything starts with the user.

 To create websites that users find easy to use, study how users behave and interact with websites.
-Learn their work-flows, processes, and see how they approach their tasks.
+Learn their workflows and processes and see how they approach their tasks.

 The more you know your users, the more you can anticipate their needs and take care of them effectively.